 The Board of Directors primary function is to ensure that the Society is being operated in a manner consistent with the Society’s overall policies, strategic goals and mission statement.
-The Chief Executive Officer is responsible for the overall leadership and management of the organization on a daily basis.
+The Chief Executive Officer (CEO) is responsible for the overall leadership and management of the organization on a daily basis.

 Formed by families over thirty years ago, CLS continues to be led by the principles of individual and family-driven service.
 The organization was originally created as a not-for-profit society and independent planning agency, to assist their children as they moved from institutions into the community.
 It was the strong leadership of these families that moved the government of the time to agree to re-direct funding to community-based opportunities.